Atelier Ryza 2: Lost Legends & the Secret Fairy

 is a role-playing video game developed by Gust.
 It is the twenty-second main entry in the Atelier series, the second game of the Secret storyline and the first game of the series with a returning protagonist.
 It is the sequel to Atelier Ryza: Ever Darkness & the Secret Hideout.

 The game was released on December 3, 2020, for PlayStation 4, PlayStation 5 and Nintendo Switch in Japan.
 A version with English subtitles was released on January 26, 2021 in North America, and on January 29, 2021 in Europe, along with a version for Microsoft Windows in all three regions.

 A sequel titled Atelier Ryza 3: Alchemist of the End & the Secret Key was released for Microsoft Windows, Nintendo Switch, PlayStation 4, and PlayStation 5 in March 2023.

-An updated version of the game with additional playable characters and content, titled Atelier Ryza 2: Lost Legends & the Secret Fairy DX, is scheduled for release in November 13, 2025 on the same platforms, also including Nintendo Switch 2 as part of the Atelier Ryza Secret Trilogy Deluxe Pack.
+An updated version of the game with additional playable characters and content, titled Atelier Ryza 2: Lost Legends & the Secret Fairy DX, was released in November 13, 2025 on the same platforms, also including Nintendo Switch 2 as part of the Atelier Ryza Secret Trilogy Deluxe Pack.